fmhy/divolt-desktop/README.md

 * Does this happen in browser?
 * Are you using an outdated version?
 * If you have connection problems, do you have a firewall?

-If all of the above is false, and it's not listed in the known bugs, please [create an issue.](https://github.com/ggtylerr/divolt-desktop/issues/new/choose)
+If all of the above is false, and it's not listed in the known bugs, please [report an issue.](https://github.com/ggtylerr/divolt-desktop/issues/new/choose)

 ## Known bugs

 * Minimising to tray crashes

 This is a bug in the normal client.
 Once it's fixed there, their changes will be reflected here.

 ## License